StrivenWord/td_reviews/source/_posts/Innocence-Uninfected.md

 Story/characters "For it is also in France"

 It feels experimental, though it could also never be called *avant-garde*.

+- The innocent are safe by Right (Pearl reference)
+- The innecent preserve their identity as civilization and history crumble around them.

  If that medieval worldview may be depicted without the extra-cultural judgment that might be expected in the twenty-first century, it is at least manifest that this beautiful game provoke